aEckhart06/Andrew-Eckhart-Portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Contact Me!
 -
 If you have any questions, feedback, or collaboration opportunities, don't hesitate to reach out to me.
-You can find my contact information in the profile section of this repository.
+You can find my LinkedIn information in my profile description.
 I hope you enjoy exploring my projects as much as I enjoyed creating them.
 Thank you for visiting my portfolio repository!